miha-stopar/crypto-notes/pairing_based_crypto.md

 The divisors of degree 0 form an important subgroup of Div(E), denoted Div^0(E).
-The function sum gives a surjective homomorphism:
+The function sum gives a surjective homomorphism from divisors of order 0 to the points on elliptic curve:

 ```
 sum: Div^0(E) -> E(K~)